ruthbuena/TwoServer-SetUp/README.md

 # TwoServer-SetUp

-Week 13, Day 1 exercise set up to create a server connection with two separate ports.
+Week 13, Day 1 exercise used to teach users how to create a server connection with two separate ports.